evanwill/go-go-ghpages-b/content/3-blog.md

 - Blank lines are ignored, so use them to organize your file and make it easier to read.
 - `title` is an example of a simple key-value pair.
 It is optional to put quotes around the value (unless it contains a colon or multiple lines)
 - `author` is an example of a nested value, with two children `name` and `email` nested by indenting two spaces.
-- The variables included in the example are based on options the [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"} theme supports--they could be different depending on the theme or project you are creating.
+- The variables included in the example are based on options the [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"} (v.3) theme supports--they could be different depending on the theme or project you are creating.
 Documentation for each theme should tell you what variables can be used to customize the template.

 {% capture themes %}
 In this example we set the `remote_theme` to the official Jekyll theme [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"}.
-Following the pattern `remote_theme: username/repositoryname` allows you to use any theme that is hosted in a GitHub repository.
+Following the pattern `remote_theme: username/repositoryname` allows you to use any theme that is hosted in a GitHub repository ([browse options](https://github.com/topics/jekyll-theme){:target="_blank" rel="noopener"}).

 However, the `remote_theme` setting is *specific to GitHub Pages*.